GClunies/reflekt/docs/TRACKING-PLANS-AS-CODE.md

 `plan.yml` holds the plan name (used by the reflekt CLI).
 You do not need to use/edit `plan.yml`.

 ## Events
-Each event in your tracking plan has its own YAML file, making it easy to manage and update the spec for individual events.
+Each event in your tracking plan has its own YAML file, making it easy to manage and update.
 Importantly, these YAML files are *human readable*.
 No incomprehensible JSON here!

 <details><summary>Example <code>product-added.yml</code> (click to expand)</summary><p>